chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 - We get `undefined` when accessing a non-existent property.
 However we also get same value if we try to access a property set to `undefined`.

-- Two ways to distinguish a non-existent property from an property with value of `undefined`:
+- Two ways to distinguish a non-existent property from a property with value of `undefined`:

   - The **`in` operator** : returns `true` if the specified property is in the specified object or its prototype chain.

     - prop: A string or symbol representing a property name or array index (non-symbols will be coerced to strings).

     ```js
+    // syntax, remember the quotes
-    prop in object // syntax
+    'prop' in object
     'propertyName' in object
+    arrayIndex in array
     ```

   - `hasOwnProperty` (is an instance method): Returns a boolean indicating whether the object has the specified property as its own property (as opposed to inheriting it).